Ultra Tasks

 - The pipeline requirements for Ultra Tasks limit the use of certain Snaps.
 Refer to Snap Support for Ultra Tasks for details.

-- When you access the URL for an Ultra Task that is in an Environment different from the one you last selected, Classic Manager displays the Task details, but the Environment does not automatically change to the one that owns the Task.
-Use the selector at the top right in Classic Manager to switch to a different Environment.
+- When you access the URL for an Ultra Task that is in an Environment different from the one you last selected, Project Manager displays the Task details, but the Environment does not automatically change to the one that owns the Task.
+Use the selector at the top right of the header to switch to a different Environment.

 - Headless Ultra does not support the Auto-scaling setting for Instances per Snaplex because a FeedMaster node is not required.